scolladon/sfdx-git-delta/README.md

 ### Explicitly including specific files for inclusion or destruction regardless of diff

-The `--include [-n]` parameter allows you to specify a file based on [micromatch glob matching](https://github.com/micromatch/micromatch) to include specific files.
+The `--include [-n]` parameter allows you to specify a file based on [gitignore glob matching](https://git-scm.com/docs/gitignore) to include specific files.
 Regardless whether they appears in the diff or not.
 Like the `--ignore` flag, this file defines a list of glob file matchers to always include `git` aware files in the `package.xml` package.
-SGD will include every line matching the pattern from the include file specified in the `--include [-n]`.
+SGD will include every metadata from the repo at the `to` parameter state, matching the pattern from the include file specified in the `--include [-n]`.

 As with `--ignore`, you may need different policies for the `package.xml` and `destructiveChanges.xml` files.
 This is where the `--include-destructive [-N]` option comes handy!

 Use the `--include-destructive` parameter to specify a dedicated include file to handle deletions.
 Related metadata will appear in the `destructiveChanges.xml` output.

-Here, you will show which files should the `destructiveChanges.xml` should include .
+/!\ In order to work properly with metadata contained inside files (Labels, Workflow, MatchingRules, etc) the local repo must have the full historic.

 Consider the following:

 - a repository containing many sub-folders (force-app/main,force-app/sample, etc)